henrikhasell/battery-monitor/README.md

 battery-monitor
 ===============

-A simply battery monitor for UNIX-like systems.
+A simple battery monitor for UNIX-like systems.

 Prints out the device battery level as a percentage.
  * 100%-70% Green.